cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 In this example, we use a non-trivial expression (`2 + 1`) as a parameter to the `square` function.
-In this situation, we need to allocate a temporary variable on the stack to hold the result of evaluting this expression.
+In this situation, we need to allocate a temporary variable on the stack to hold the result of evaluating this expression.
 We will usually name these variables `TMP` on the stack.
 Once we have evaluated all parameters in step 1, then we can move on to step 2 in the function call semantics.